harishsambasivam/harishsambasivam/README.md

 <br />

-🌱 I’m currently learning to remove software chaos, one at a time.
+🌱 I’m currently learning correct strategies to remove software chaos.

 👯 I’m looking to collaborate on open source projects using JavaScript.